 Herb-Roasted Pork Tenderloin with Pears

 Caramelized seasonal fruit and fresh thyme give allure to an all-American staple.
-And with only five ingredients, this clever dinner keeps your stress level (and grocery bill) low.

 - Total Time: